eci-repos/ai.SemanticKernel.Sampler.Console/RAG_TextSearch_Enhanced/RAG_TextSearch.md

 Some ideas to work on next:

 - While chunking work on token-aware chunking with overlaps to maximize relevance.
+(DONE)
 - Avoid re-embedding identical texts by hashing and checking for existing vectors before upsert.
+(DONE)
 - Extend embedding with batch processing for efficiency.
 - Provide retrieval controls (filters + hybrid + MMR) to refine results.
 - Work on sencond-stage re-ranking of retrieved results.
 - Add system guardrails that forbits fabrication outside the provided sources and include structured citations.
 - Work on Observability: scores, traces, and corpus gaps.

+As those are completed I will mark them as DONE.

 ## Review MS-SQL 2025 Semantic and Vector Search